Orange Honeydew Melon

 Geography/History

-The Red Currant tomato is native to South America, primarily in Peru and the Galapagos Islands where it still grows wild today.
-It is also considered the closest descendent of the wild tomato: based on genetic comparisons, it split from the wild tomato roughly 1.4 million years ago.
-The Red Currant tomato's size and its region of natural habitat have remained unchanged since its discovery.
-It can still be found growing wild in coastal South America along with 11 wild tomato species, albeit their wild populations are radically declining as natural habitats are shrinking due to urban development and intensive agriculture.
-In fact, regardless of its impressive survival rate through the course of the world's history, Red Currant tomatoes are classified as an endangered species.
+The Red Currant tomato is native to the western coastal areas of Peru and Ecuador, where it grows as a sprawling weed.
+It is considered the closest descendent of the wild tomato, and based on genetic comparisons, the Red Currant split from the wild tomato roughly 1.4 million years ago.
+The Red Currant is likely the ancestor of all red-fruited tomatoes, from which an evolution in fruit size prospectively occurred early on in the domestication process.
+As a result, modern tomatoes can be at least one hundred times larger than their wild ancestors.
+The Red Currant tomato's size and region of natural habitat have remained unchanged since its discovery, and it can still be found growing wild in coastal South America, along with eleven other wild tomato species, although their populations are radically declining as natural territories are shrinking under urban development and intensive agriculture.

 Recipe Ideas